jeanbarcellos/estudo.eduardopires.solid/README.md

 <br>

-## LSP- Liskov Substitution Principle
+## LSP - Liskov Substitution Principle

 “Let q(x) be a property provable about objects x of type T. Then q(y) should be provable for objects y of type S, where S is a subtype of T.”